Key Points

 How to Create a Process Map

 When creating a process map, you will first want to identify what process needs to be visualized.
 Next, it is important to decide all the activities that will be involved, how much detail will be used, and what the start/end point of the map will be.
-Then, you will sequence the steps, using the appropriate shapes.
-Once complete, you should go over the map with your team to make sure that there is consensus.

-Flowchart vs Process Map: What’s the Difference?
+Flowchart vs. Process Map: What’s the Difference?

 Many believe that flowcharts and process maps can be used interchangeably, but this is not exactly true.
 While they are very similar to one another, there is a noteworthy difference.
-While flowcharts break down the steps of a workflow, process maps can get much more detailed than flowcharts and also contain a timeline.

-Flowchart vs Process Map: Who would use A and/or B?
+Flowchart vs. Process Map: Who would use A and/or B?

 Flowcharts and process maps could be used by the same audience, except when more detail is needed and there needs to be a timeline attached.
-For instances where it is important to understand how much time is taken in the various steps of a process and in the overall process, a process map would be the more appropriate choice.
+For instances where it is important to understand how much time is taken in the various steps of a process and the overall process, a process map would be the more appropriate choice.

-Choosing Between a Flowchart and a Process Map: Real World Scenarios
+Choosing Between a Flowchart and a Process Map: Real-World Scenarios

 Summary/Conclusion

 Flowcharts and process maps are both very powerful visual tools that can break down the steps of a workflow or process into an easy-to-digest representation.
-If, however, you are wanting to get very detailed or a timeline is a necessary factor in the process, a process map is preferred over a flowchart.
+If, however, you want to get very detailed or a timeline is a necessary factor in the process, a process map is preferred over a flowchart.

 About the Author